Atul Chandra Barua: Career

-After completing his studies started imparting education to the students in various institutions like Sipajhar High School, Mangaldai High School Patharighat ME School, Kamrup Academy High School (now a senior secondary school), St Mary's College and St Edmund's College in Shillong in Meghalaya (then in Assam) etc. at various times.
+After completing his studies started imparting education to the students in various institutions like Sipajhar High School, Mangaldai High School Pat,harighat ME School, Kamrup Academy High School (now a senior secondary school), St Mary's College and St Edmund's College in Shillong in Meghalaya (then in Assam) etc. at various times.
 He also rendered his services in the Assam Secretariat in Shillong from 1943 to 1947.
-In independent India appearing in the Assam Civil Service Examination held in 1949 for the first lime, he stood second in rank to bag a post of sub-deputy collector.
+In independent India app,earing in the Assam Civil Service Examination held in 1949 for the first lime, he stood second in rank to bag a post of sub-deputy collector.
 He was appointed Assistant Deputy Commissioner of Rangia from 1953 to 1958.
-In 1958, he was appointed P.A. of Commissioner in Shillong i.e. capital of Assam at that time.
-He was transferred to Tezpur for the post of S.D.O.in 1969 and he work their till 1971.
-He was also appointed Managing Director of Apex Marketing Society in the year 1971.
-He worked as M.D. for two years.
-He was again appointed as Assistant Deputy Commissioner.
-He worked as A.D.C. for two years.
-He was retired after that tenure of A.D.C.in the year 1974.
+In 1958, he was appointed P.A. of the commissioner in Shillong, i.e., the capital of Assam at that time.
+He was transferred to Tezpur for the post of S.D.O. in 1969, and he worked there till 1971.
+He was also appointed Managing Director of Apexthe Marketing Society in the year 1971.
+He worked as an M.D. for two years.
+He was again appointed as assistant deputy commissioner.
+He worked as an ADC for two years.
+He was retired after that tenure as A.D.C. in the year 1974.

 46th President of Asam Sahitya Sabha

-In the session of 1979 of Asam Sahitya Sabha Atul Chandra Barua served as the 46th President in Session 1979-80 held in Sualkuchi.
+In the session of 1979 of Asam Sahitya Sabha, Atul Chandra Barua served as the 46th President in Session 1979–80 held in Sualkuchi.